Skip to main content

 Before diving into platform strategy, let's establish a compliance framework.
 Every state bar has rules about lawyer advertising, and while specifics vary, the principles are consistent.
 Use this CLEAR framework to evaluate every piece of content before posting:

 C - Confidentiality FirstNever discuss case details - even anonymized ones - without explicit written consent.
 When explaining legal scenarios, make them entirely hypothetical.
 Don't say "A client recently came to me with..."
 Instead, say "If someone were dealing with..."
 This seems obvious, but the line blurs when you're creating content quickly.
-A personal injury attorney in Florida was disciplined for posting about a "recent case" that, while anonymized, contained enough details that the opposing counsel identified the matter.
+Attorneys have faced real disciplinary trouble for posting about a "recent case" that, while anonymized, still carried enough detail for opposing counsel to identify the matter.
+The risk is real even when you think you've scrubbed the specifics.

 L - Language Without GuaranteesNever say or imply "I'll win your case" or "guaranteed results."
 Use language like "I help clients navigate..." or "Here's what you should know about..."
 Avoid superlatives like "best" or "most successful" unless you can substantiate them.
 The New York State Bar, for instance, explicitly prohibits claims that cannot be factually supported.